Morganite is the delicate pink variety of the gemstone beryl.

 Morganite Atlanta | Pure beryl is colorless, often called white, and although quite rare, tends not to be valuable

 because it does not have much brilliance.
-Colours, as in many gemstones, are caused by small
+Colors, as in many gemstones, are caused by small

 amounts of impurity, usually metallic oxides.
 This is a another case where impurity is